Skip to main content

 Note: It is optional whether It was decided do not to stop the Standby Nodes previously.

-After configuring the primary node, clean up the data diretory on the standby nodes:
+After configuring the primary node, clean up the data directory on the standby nodes:

 $ rm -r /var/vcap/store/postgresqlXX/*